ahmadelsheikh/LightningOut/index.md

       // Callback once framework and app loaded
       $Lightning.createComponent(
-        "c:ddDSP2Button", // top-level component of your app {}, // attributes to set on the component when created "lightningComponent", // the DOM location to insert the component function (cmp) {
+        "c:ddDSP2Button", // top-level component of your app {btnapplicationcode:"github",
+                btncountry : "EG"}, // attributes to set on the component when created "lightningComponent", // the DOM location to insert the component function (cmp) {
           // callback when component is created and active on the page